Sea Rod Inn

 - Bekijk op kaart

 The Sea Rod Inn is a fully licensed premises with a beautifully decorated bar and lounge.
 There is also a fully stocked shop on the premises.
 Social life in Doohoma is lively and colourful.
-The traditional house dances and music have moved out in keeping with the spirit of the times, into the two spacious local pubs.
+The traditional house dances and music have moved in keeping with the spirit of the times, into the two spacious local pubs.

-Doohoma has an extensive and beautiful strand which is never crowded or polluted owing to its distance from large centres of population.
-The sea here is free from any strong currents and ideal for swimming, padding and such sports as surfing and sailing.
-Adjacent to the strand is a large sports complex with facilities for Gaelic football, soccer, open air sports, pitch and putt and picnics.
-There is also a space beside the sea for caravans and cars.
+The Doohoma Peninsula is almost an island, being connected to the mainland of Erris by a narrow isthmus at Geesala through which runs the only access road.
+Geesala was the setting for J.M.
+Synge's celebrated Playboy of the Western World.
+Doohoma has an extensive and beautiful strand which is never crowded nor polluted owing to its distance from large centres of population.
+The sea here is free from any strong currents and ideal for swimming, padding, and such sports as surfing and sailing.
+Adjacent to the strand is a large sports complex with facilities for Gaelic football, soccer, open air sports, pitch and putt, and picnics.
+There is a space beside the sea for caravans and cars.

 Doohoma has some stony beaches where children can pick shellfish such as winkles, mussels, and limpets in safety.
 Oyster beds are also being cultivated which should provide a great attraction for the gourmet.